Yahya Saree

-Yahya Qasim Saree (يحيى قاسم سريع; born 1970) is a Yemeni military officer who serves as the spokesperson for the Supreme Political Council-led Yemeni Armed Forces, a renegade faction of Yemen's armed forces aligned with the Houthi movement.
-He frequently appears in military statements made by the Yemeni Armed Forces, most notably on the attacks targeting Israel-linked vessels passing through the Red Sea and Bab-el-Mandeb Strait.
+Yahya Qasim Saree (Note: يحيى قاسم سريع) (born 1970) is a Yemeni military officer who serves as the spokesperson for the Supreme Political Council-led Yemeni Armed Forces, a renegade faction of Yemen's armed forces aligned with the Houthis.
+He frequently appears in military statements made by the Yemeni Armed Forces, most notably on the attacks targeting Israel-linked vessels passing through the Red Sea and Bab al-Mandab Strait.

 His statements are broadcast primarily via Al-Masirah TV, his Telegram channel, and his Twitter accounts.

 Early life

 Yahya Saree was born in 1970 in Saada Governorate in northern Yemen, which is adjacent to the border with Saudi Arabia.
 He earned a bachelor's and master's degree in political science and has also taken combat, security, administrative and specialised courses in military science.

 Career

 Following the outbreak of the Yemen war in 2015, Saree enlisted in the Yemeni Armed Forces.
 By 2017, he had been promoted to the rank of Colonel and appointed head of the Psychological Warfare Division within the Moral Guidance Department.

 In mid-2018, he was named Director of the Moral Guidance Department and subsequently promoted to the rank of Brigadier General.
 On 17 October 2018, he was appointed as the official spokesman for the Yemeni Armed Forces, succeeding Brigadier General Sharaf Luqman.

 On 3 May 2024, Saree announced in a televised speech that "we will target any ships heading to Israeli ports in the Mediterranean Sea in any area we are able to reach."